Key Takeaways

 Is a Letter of Explanation legally binding?

 No, a Letter of Explanation is not legally binding.
-It is a personal, explanatory document that gives context to a home buyer's financial situation.
-However, it is crucial to be honest and accurate in the information provided, as any false statement can have serious consequences, including affecting the mortgage application's outcome or leading to legal repercussions.
+However, it is crucial to be honest and accurate in the information provided, as any false statement can affect the mortgage application's outcome or lead to legal repercussions.

 Does a Letter of Explanation guarantee mortgage approval?